fluidex/fluidex.github.io/content/posts/fluidex-a-zkrollup-layer2-dex/index.en.md

 For those familiar with cutting-edge technology, FluiDex is a Layer 2 decentralized exchange on Ethereum.
 We will use PLONK-based zkrollup technology to achieve high-performance transactions, while being able to reduce the cost of each transaction to less than 1% of normal L1 transaction.
 We will be the first order book exchange on Ethereum to use PLONK based validity proof.

 For the general public, FluiDex is a crypto asset exchange similar to Coinbase or Huobi.
-The advantage is that your assets are absolutely safe.
+The advantage is that your assets are absolutely "SAFU".
 You don’t need to trust the team of the exchange to be ethical or law-abiding.
 You only need to trust cryptography and code.
 The disadvantage is that it will be more difficult to use, for example, transaction fees will be higher in some cases.

 # Why build FluiDex